 - The Executive Share Options could be granted to the employees, consultants and directors of the Company or its subsidiaries. - The Executive Share Options are in registered form. - The Executive Share Options are in principle non-transferable, and the holders of the Executive Share Options are not permitted to transfer the Executive Share Options nor the underlying Shares issuable upon exercise of the Executive Share Options for a period of two years as from the initial public offering of the Company's shares, except as provided otherwise in the grant agreement or by the board of directors, and except in case of death of the beneficiary and in the context of inheritance planning by the beneficiary.
 In case of death, only Executive Share Options that have vested prior to the time of death can be transferred. - Each holder of an Executive Share Option will be entitled to subscribe to ca. 2.88 ordinary shares when exercising one of his or her share option.
-The exercise price of the Executive Share Options shall be determined by the board of directors of the Company, taking into account applicable laws. - If an Executive Share Option which is not exercisable or which cannot be exercised pursuant to the issuance conditions (as determined in the Executive Share Option Plan or in the relevant Sub-Plan and/or Share Option Agreement) becomes prematurely exercisable on the basis of the provisions of Article 7:71 of the Belgian Companies and Associations Code (or any other provision having the same purport) and is also exercised pursuant to said provision, the shares obtained by exercising the Executive Share Options shall not be transferable, unless explicitly agreed upon by the board of directors of the Company, until the time the underlying Executive Share Options would have become exercisable in accordance with the Executive Share Option Plan and the relevant sub-plan or share option agreement. - Pursuant to Belgian company law, the Executive Share Options have a maximum term of 10 years as of their issuance. - Unless determined otherwise in a separate sub-plan or share option agreement with the beneficiary, 50% of the Share options granted vest upon the closing of the Offering, after which the balance of Share options will vest in equal parts on the last calendar date of each of the thirty-six months following the month in which the closing of the Offering falls, it being understood that any Share options that have not vested on the third anniversary of the date of grant shall immediately vest on that date.
-However, unless determined otherwise in the grant agreement or by the board of directors, there is accelerated vesting of the 2018 Share Options in the event of a sale or other transfer of at least 50% of all of the then outstanding Shares of the Company, whereby an (internal) reorganisation in which the Shares of the Company would be transferred to a person in which the then existing shareholders of the Company were to hold shares or other interest in a similar proportion as the proportion held by each of them in the Company will not result in accelerated vesting.
-Notwithstanding the foregoing, the board of directors can at all times decide to accelerate the vesting of (all or part of) the 2018 Share Options and determine the conditions of such accelerated vesting.
+The exercise price of the Executive Share Options shall be determined by the board of directors of the Company, taking into account applicable laws.

-- The Executive Share Options, whether vested or not, of beneficiaries of whom the employment agreement, consultancy agreement or directorship with the Company is terminated for serious cause, breach of contract or breach of director responsibilities, shall automatically and immediately lapse and become null and void. - The terms of the Share options are governed by the laws of Belgium.
+- If an Executive Share Option which is not exercisable or which cannot be exercised pursuant to the issuance conditions (as determined in the Executive Share Option Plan or in the relevant Sub-Plan and/or Share Option Agreement) becomes prematurely exercisable on the basis of the provisions of Article 7:71 of the Belgian Companies and Associations Code (or any other provision having the same purport) and is also exercised pursuant to said provision, the shares obtained by exercising the Executive Share Options shall not be transferable, unless explicitly agreed upon by the board of directors of the Company, until the time the underlying Executive Share Options would have become exercisable in accordance with the Executive Share Option Plan and the relevant sub-plan or share option agreement. - Pursuant to Belgian company law, the Executive Share Options have a maximum term of 10 years as of their issuance. - All Executive Share Options have vested on the date of this report. - The Executive Share Optionsof beneficiaries of whom the employment agreement, consultancy agreement or directorship with the Company is terminated for serious cause, breach of contract or breach of director responsibilities, shall automatically and immediately lapse and become null and void. - The terms of the Share options are governed by the laws of Belgium.